Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 cp -r photos images
 ```

 The `-r` stands for "recursive."
-An added benefit of the `-r` flag is that if "photos" contains subdirectories of its own, they, too, will be copied to the "images" directory.
+An added benefit of the `-r` flag is that if "photos" contains subdirectories of its own, they, too, are copied to the "images" directory.

 ### The `ps` command